We're an affiliate

 Can dogs eat guava?
 Is guava safe or dangerous for dogs?
 Before slicing this fleshy tropical fruit to serve your pup, beware of its safety, risks, and benefits.

-Some dogs love eating fruits more than others, but you should only give it as snacks and not the main meal.
+Some dogs love eating fruits more than others, but you should only give them as snacks and not the main meal.

-Follow along as we highlight the nutritional profile of guava and the safety considerations when feeding them to your dog.
+Follow along as we highlight the nutritional profile of guava and the safety considerations when feeding it to your dog.

 Can Dogs Eat Guava?

 Yes, dogs can have small portions of diced guava a few times a week.
 Guava fruits are safe for dogs as long as they eat them in moderation.

 Guava, or any other fruit, should not replace your dog’s main diet.
 Dogs need a complete package of a well-balanced diet for their nutritional needs.